-DCRS FAQS – FREQUENTLY ASKED QUESTIONS
+DCRS – FREQUENTLY ASKED QUESTIONS

 PMR446 (Personal Mobile Radio, 446 MHz) is a radio frequency part of the UHF range that is open without licensing for usage in most countries of the European Union.
 Depending on surrounding terrain range can vary from a few hundred meters (in a city) to a few kilometers (flat countryside).

 The range of PMR446, is dependent on many factors like environment, your height above surrounding obstructions and to a very much lesser extent weather conditions.
 The antenna type and location, transmit power and receive sensitivity also affect range.
 However with PMR446 most of these variables are fixed at manufacturing to comply with the PMR446 specifications.

 Range may be many kilometres e.g. from hilltop to hilltop, or only a few hundred meters if for example a hilltop or large metal construction are in the transmission path i.e. between radios.

 Professional Business Radio, also known as Private Mobile Radio (PMR) are radio communications systems which use portables, mobiles, base stations, and are sometimes based on such standards as MPT-1327.